 Traditionally, kilns have used mechanical relays for temperature control.
 Mechanical relays, in their most basic form, contain a set of metal contacts that physically open and close and a magnetic coil that makes that happen.
 These parts move and electrically arc during the operation of the relay.

-Solid State Relays (SSR), in their most basic form, contain a semiconductor which is a solid block of material.
+Solid State Relays, in their most basic form, contain a semiconductor which is a solid block of material.
 There are no moving parts or electrical arcing in a solid state relay.

 While each style of relay essentially does the same thing; solid state offers some great advantages over the mechanical design.

 Mechanical relays physically move and electrically arc as they operate.
-If you're familiar with a traditional kiln or oven, the "clicking" sound you hear is the mechanical relay(s) operating.
+If you're familiar with a traditional kiln or oven, the "clicking" sound you hear are the mechanical relays operating.

 It's not unheard of to have a mechanical relay turn on and off a thousand times during a firing.
 This constant On/Off causes wear, especially with electrical arcing seen at the switch contacts.
 At some point the mechanical relay simply wears out and fails.

-Evenheat fully expects our SSR's to last the life of the kiln or oven, and so far they have since their introduction in 2016!
+Evenheat fully expects our solid state relays to last the life of the kiln or oven, and so far they have since their introduction in 2016!

 There is a limit to how frequently a mechanical relay can or should be operated.
-For the kiln manufacturer this is a balancing act between good control and relay life but is generally limited to no more than one cycle every 10 seconds and usually 14 seconds.
-While these times do allow for good control, very tight temperature control can only be achieved if we drastically shorten this time.
+For the kiln manufacturer this is a balancing act between good control and relay life but is generally limited to no more than one cycle every 10 seconds.
+While this works, very tight temperature control can only be achieved if we drastically shorten this time.

 A solid state relay operates at 120 times per second, as needed.
 This control resolution, if we can call it that, is measured in milli-seconds rather than multiple-seconds and presents a great opportunity for the control to make very quick heating decisions resulting in very tight temperature control.

-All of our controls, except for the Set-Pro, are designed to take advantage of the SSR's fast operating capability.
+All of our controls are designed to take advantage of the solid state's fast operating capability.

-Solid State Relay Advantage 3 - Longer Heating Element Life
+Quiet Drive Advantage - Longer Heating Element Life

 So what does this have to do with the relay?